MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab712pacopilot.md

 1. In the center of the **Home** page within Power Automate, in the text field, enter the following prompt:

-   `request approval when a Dataverse record is created`
+   `send an email when a Dataverse record is created`

 1. Select the **Generate** button (Note: Submit may be substituted for Generate)